skellis46/slipbox/improvisation and the threshold of the self.md

 ---

 This chapter details what I understand to be a tangible yet delicate part of dancing: the threshold between knowing _one_ is dancing and ceasing to be aware that there is a _one_.
 In dance, the two sides of that threshold are commonly evoked by phrases like 'moving and being moved' [@adler-2002-offeringa p.30] or dancing and being danced.
-We understand the concept at its most clichéd when Yeats asks, "How can we know the dancer from the dance?" [-@yeats-1951-collected p.212].
+We understand the concept at its most clichéd when Yeats asks, 'How can we know the dancer from the dance?'' [-@yeats-1951-collected p.212].
 Yet Yeats' question also endures as a trope because it reflects the complex phenomenology of agency one experiences when dancing.
 If it sometimes feels as if it is not me (or anyone) doing this dancing then who or what is?

 In this writing I pay the closest of attention to this threshold across which agency appears to transit as it morphs: between dancing and being danced.
 And I do so by treating _awareness while dancing_ as the material or corporeal substrate of the analysis.